Skip to content

 Limitations & Future Work

-• The current approach relies on the quality of the base MLLM's CoT reasoning; if the base model itself struggles with certain fine-grained distinctions, it cannot generate effective corrections.
+• The method depends on the base MLLM's CoT quality; if the base model cannot perceive certain fine-grained differences, it cannot generate corrective signals.

-• vs. TME/CCIN: These CVPR 2025 methods achieve approximately R@1 53.4% on CIRR, while ReCALL reaches 55.52%.
-The key difference is that ReCALL additionally distills reasoning capabilities from the base model.
+• vs. TME/CCIN: While recent works achieve ~53.4% R@1 on CIRR, ReCALL reaches 55.52% by explicitly distilling reasoning from the base model.

-• vs. STaR/Self-Refine: These LLM self-improvement methods iterate within generative tasks, whereas ReCALL is the first to apply the self-improvement paradigm to retrieval tasks, bridging generative reasoning and discriminative retrieval spaces.
+• vs. STaR/Self-Refine: While existing self-improvement methods focus on generative tasks, ReCALL bridges the gap between generative reasoning and discriminative retrieval spaces.

 Rating

-• Experimental Thoroughness: ⭐⭐⭐⭐⭐ State-of-the-art on two mainstream benchmarks, detailed ablations, cross-backbone validation, and qualitative analysis.
+• Experimental Thoroughness: ⭐⭐⭐⭐⭐ SOTA on major benchmarks, detailed ablations, and cross-backbone validation.

-• Value: ⭐⭐⭐⭐⭐ Offers a fundamental insight into MLLM retrieval adaptation with a highly generalizable framework.
+• Value: ⭐⭐⭐⭐⭐ Provides fundamental insights into MLLM retrieval adaptation with a highly general framework.